Spaghetti with Agretti, Clams and White Miso

 Put the pasta on to cook in plenty of boiling, salted water.

-You’ll need around 5 minutes or so for the next bit so when the pasta is around 5 minutes from being cooked, start the sauce.
-Melt the butter in a large, lidded frying pan with a small splash of olive oil.
+Melt the butter in a large, lidded frying pan.
 Add the crushed garlic and chilli flakes and cook out for a minute or so, stirring.
+Add the miso and wine and let that bubble down.

-Add the clams and agretti, then turn up the heat to medium/high and splash in the white wine.
+Add the clams and agretti, then turn up the heat to medium/high and add another splash of pasta water.
 Put a lid on and let them steam for around 4 minutes, or until all the clams have opened up.